 To provide 200 free freshly cooked nutritious meals to the local population of Chiang Mai that have been severely affected by the economic downturn.

-To provide emergency food support for 2100 refugees and migrant workers at 3 of our existing projects.
+To provide emergency food support for 2100 refugees, migrant workers and the poorest students’ families at 4 of our existing projects.